Tara2805/boilerplate-infosec/Info.md

 The X-XSS-Protection HTTP header is a basic protection.
 The browser detects a potential injected script using a heuristic filter.
 If the header is enabled, the browser changes the script code, neutralizing it.
 It still has limited support.

 ##Avoid Inferring the Response MIME Type with helmet.noSniff()##
-As a reminder, this project is being built upon the following starter project on Gitpod, or cloned from GitHub.
 Browsers can use content or MIME sniffing to override the Content-Type header of a response to guess and process the data using an implicit content type.
 While this can be convenient in some scenarios, it can also lead to some dangerous attacks.
 This middleware sets the X-Content-Type-Options header to nosniff, instructing the browser to not bypass the provided Content-Type.

+##Prevent IE from Opening Untrusted HTML with helmet.ieNoOpen()##
+Some web applications will serve untrusted HTML for download.
+Some versions of Internet Explorer by default open those HTML files in the context of your site.
+This means that an untrusted HTML page could start doing bad things in the context of your pages.
+This middleware sets the X-Download-Options header to noopen.
+This will prevent IE users from executing downloads in the trusted site's context.